PRENUPTIAL AGREEMENT – SHORT RECKONINGS MAKE LONG FRIENDS

 5. The Process of Signing a Marriage Agreement

-The most challenging part in this process are, actually, negotiations, as well as carefully defining the contract’s provisions.
+The most challenging part in this process is, actually, negotiations, as well as carefully defining the contract’s provisions.
 After drafting the agreement, it is signed and verified at the Notary public’s office in the form of solemnization, whereas, if the contract is also referring to immovable property, then it must be registered in the Real Estate Cadaster Office, too.

 6. Premarital Agreement in Serbia

-Although the marriage agreement should benefit the relationship between spouses, it is often the case that the agreement is drafted in that way that is useless.
+Although the marriage agreement should benefit the relationship between spouses, it is often the case that the agreement is drafted in a way that is useless.
 Therefore, numerous prejudices, probably supported by fancy celebrity headlines, made the current case law in Serbia completely inadequate.

 Most marriage contracts underline the movable and immovable assets that are included in the sole business of a spouse, whereas the future property will be joint property.
 However, this represents a repeated statutory provision, hence, does not serve the purpose of the marriage agreement.

-Even though defining a sole property of the parties is the obligatory content of the marriage agreement, today’s marriage contract in Serbia usually stays at this point.
+Even though defining the sole property of the parties is the obligatory content of the marriage agreement, today’s marriage contract in Serbia usually stays at this point.
 This is probably the result of a misunderstanding of the joint marriage property on one hand and sole property on the other hand, as well as the fear that a person’s sole property will be divided between partners in case of a divorce.

 7. Exotic Norms in a Marriage Agreement – Are they Allowed?